-Active ingredient in this medicine: acetic acid + isopropyl alcohol
+Active ingredients: acetic acid + isopropyl alcohol

-What this medicine is for
+What it is used for

 Dries and helps prevent swimmer's ear.
 Relieves/treats painful inflammation of swimmer's ear.

-|Storage temperature||Store below 30 degrees Celsius
+- Store below 30 degrees Celsius

 Parenting and Child Health - Health Topics - Infections in the ear canal (otitis externa or swimmer's ear)